sigp/lighthouse/book/src/become-a-validator-source.md

 validator_client_1  | Mar 16 11:34:36.086 ERRO Beacon node is not synced               current_epoch: 6999, node_head_epoch: 5531, service: duties
 ```

-It's safest to wait for your node to sync before moving onto the next step, otherwise your validator may activate before you're able to produce blocks and attestations (and you may be penalized as a result).
+It's safest to wait for your node to sync before moving on to the next step, otherwise your validator may activate before you're able to produce blocks and attestations (and you may be penalized as a result).

 However, since it generally takes somwhere between 4 and 8 hours after depositing for a validator to become active, if your `est_time` is less than 4 hours, you _should_ be fine to just move on to the next step.
 After all, this is a testnet and you're only risking Goerli ETH!

 ## Installation complete!

-In the next step you'll need to upload a file called `eth1_deposit_data.rlp`.
+In the [next step](become-a-validator.html#2-submit-your-deposit-to-goerli) you'll need to upload your validator's deposit data.
+This data is stored in a file called `eth1_deposit_data.rlp`.

-This file is saved in `.lighthouse/validators` -- in the sub-directory that corresponds to your validator's public key (`voting_pubkey`).
+You'll find it in `/home/.lighthouse/validators` -- in the sub-directory that corresponds to your validator's public key (`voting_pubkey`).

-You'll find the `./lighthouse` directory in your home directory.

-> For example, if your username is `karlm`, and your validator's public key (aka `voting_pubkey`) is `0x8592c7..`, then you'll find your `eth1_deposit_data.rlp` file in:
+> For example, if your username is `karlm`, and your validator's public key (aka `voting_pubkey`) is `0x8592c7..`, then you'll find your `eth1_deposit_data.rlp` file in the following directory:
 >
 >`/home/karlm/.lighthouse/validators/0x8592c7../`

-Once you've located your `eth1_deposit_data.rlp` file, you're ready to move onto [Become a Validator: Step 2](become-a-validator.html#2-submit-your-deposit-to-goerli).
+Once you've located your `eth1_deposit_data.rlp` file, you're ready to move on to [Become a Validator: Step 2](become-a-validator.html#2-submit-your-deposit-to-goerli).